landlab/landlab/docs/model_grid.rst

 >>> len(z)
 400

+Note that *z* is a deep copy of the data stored in the model field.
+This means that if you change z, you also change the data in the elevation model field.
 You can see all of the field data at the nodes on *mg* with the following:

 >>> mg.at_node.keys()
 ['elevation']